Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Discussion

+In general, we try to make the NPE tool as robust as possible, but it is challenging to anticipate every feature that may appear in the data, such as the artifact seen in W2M J1042+1641.
+With enough lenses in our sample, we hope to be robust to edge cases such as this in the population-level analysis.
 Despite some lenses having visibly incorrect image positions, we use all 14 lenses for our hierarchical constraint.
-With our automated modeling technique, we hope to be robust to imperfect modeling on some fraction of the individual lenses when we move to the population level analysis.
-To check for this robustness, we also perform the population-level inference without DES J0420$-$4017, W2M J1042+1641, and DES J0530$-$3730.
+To check for robustness, we also perform the population-level inference without DES J0420$-$4017, W2M J1042+1641, and DES J0530$-$3730.
 We find that inclusion or exclusion of these lenses does not significantly change the constraint.
 For example, without the three lenses, we infer $\mathcal{M}_{\theta_{\mathrm{E}}} = 0.78 \pm 0.04 $ and $\mathcal{M}_{\gamma_{\mathrm{lens}}} = 2.14 \pm 0.07 $.
 Comparing to our initial analysis in Table \ref{data_hyperparams_table}, we see these constraints are consistent.